Incident Investigation, Program Failure, and Corrective Action Case Lab

 Scenario

-A laborer is struck in the shoulder by a piece of plywood that falls from the third floor during material staging.
-The worker is transported for medical evaluation, and early reports say a carpenter kicked the sheet accidentally while clearing space near an unprotected edge.
-The superintendent wants to hold a stand-down about paying attention and then resume work.
-On the walkdown, you see no toe boards on the temporary guardrail, loose materials stored near the edge, poor housekeeping, and no barricade below.
-The JHA for carpentry mentions fall protection but not falling object exposure to workers below.
+A laborer is struck in the shoulder by plywood that falls from the third floor during material staging.
+The worker is transported for evaluation, and early reports say a carpenter accidentally kicked the sheet while clearing space near an unprotected edge.
+The superintendent wants a stand-down about "paying attention" and then a restart.
+On the walkdown you see no toe boards on the temporary guardrail, loose material stored against the edge, poor housekeeping, and no barricade below.
+The carpentry JHA mentions fall protection but not falling-object exposure to workers below.

 Immediate Response